publiccodenet/about/organization/roadmap.md

 * Define the [value proposition for members](../activities/member-relations/user-mapping/index.md)
 * Define what [founding membership entails](http://publiccode.net/membership/founding-membership)

-Founding members of the Foundation for Public Code:
+Founding members of the Foundation for Public Code will:

 * Become founding members
 * Take co-ownership of the organization